PaulDance/cargo-liner/README.md

 Usage: cargo liner jettison [OPTIONS]

 Options:
+  -y, --no-confirm
+          Disable the confirmation of removal.

+          By default, an interactive confirmation is prompted to the user in order to avoid hasty deletions, proceeding only when either no input is given (enter key directly) or `y` is entered.
+If no standard input is available, which should for example be the case in CI or server environments where there is no tty setup, then the confirmaton is immediately passed.
+In any case, this flag always disables it entirely.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.